petersenpeter/CellExplorer/docs/pipeline/data-structure-and-format.md

 The clusteringpath contains the spike data, including cell metrics.
 The cell metrics are all stored in a cell_metrics struct/file.

 ## Data structures
+Each type of data is saved in its own Matlab structure, where a subset of the structures are inherited from [buzcode](https://github.com/buzsakilab/buzcode).

 ### Cell metrics
 The cell metrics are kept in a [cell_metrics struct as described here]({{"/pipeline/standard-cell-metrics/"|absolute_url}}).
 The cell metrics are stored in: `sessionName.cell_metrics.cellinfo.mat` in the clustering path.